Training routines (Scientology): TR-3: Duplicative question

 The student repeatedly asks the coach, "Do birds fly?" or "Do fish swim?"
 If the coach answers the question, the student acknowledges the answer.
 If the coach says anything else, the student advises the coach that he will repeat the question, and then does so.

 TR-4: Originations

 The student repeatedly asks the coach a question as in TR-3.
 If the coach originates a statement unrelated to the question, the student handles the origination as needed and then continues the routine.

-Upper Indoc TRs
+Control drills

 These "Upper Indoc(trination)" Training Routines, numbered 6–9, emphasize the student's ability to control people and situations.

-TR-6: Body Control
+TR-6: Body control

 The student moves the coach's body around a room.
 In the first half of the routine the student "steers" the coach by silent actions.
 In the second half, the student uses verbal commands such as "Walk over to that wall."
 Each successful verbal command must be acknowledged.